 Vertical Synchronization – VSync

-Probably the first thing that comes to mind as a VSync option has been a staple of PC games’ video settings for a while.
+Probably the first thing that comes to mind as a VSync option is how it has been a staple of PC games’ video settings for a while.

-VSync can be considered the original technology for this problem although it’s far from perfect, it can produce expected results.
+VSync can be considered the original technology for this problem and although it’s far from ideal, it can produce expected results.

 In essence, vertical synchronization will forcefully lock your GPU to 60 FPS in order to prevent the monitor from playing catch-up and to have monitor’s refresh rate and graphics card’s output be, well, synced up.
 Although this would mean your high-end GPU won’t have the opportunity to perform to the fullest of its capabilities, it does solve the screen tearing issue.